Amsterdam/design-system/packages/css/src/components/heading/README.md

 # Heading

-Communicates the organization of the content on a page.
+Describes the content that follows it.
+Use Headings to allow the user to grasp the structure of the page quickly.

 ## Guidelines